 We currently have the following volunteer vacancies:

+This is a key frontline role helping people who are seeking information and advice.
 Our initial interviews help clients to be quickly assessed and their issues progressed to the most appropriate next stage.
-That might be self-help information or an appointment with a specialist adviser.
+That might be self-help information, a basic benefit check or an appointment with a specialist adviser.
 Interviews may be carried out face-to-face or by telephone.